onevzz/onevzz.com/_posts/2023-11-21-what-is-it-like-to-be-carried.md

 ## University is wild

-**Man, university is wild.**
 Having to study for exams with projects on the fly is a lot harder than what I initially thought.
-While it may not be as hard as it should be for me, beacause hehe.... **withdrawal**, but I reckon that it's hard nonetheless.
+While it may not be as hard as it should be for me, beacause hehe **withdrawal!**, but I reckon that it's hard nonetheless.
 So, thumbs up to my friends who are still doing fine.
-Because university is one hell of a beach and that I should go to sleep now.
+Because university is one hell of a beach, and that I should go to sleep now.
 Goodnight!
 Stay cool!